 Modern sculpture is often said to have begun with Auguste Rodin (1840-1917), which is all the more notable when we consider that he worked primarily in bronze.

 It was perhaps Rodin’s influence which would inspire successive generations of modern sculptors to experiment with bronze, and use it for their sculptures.

 Some important artists working in bronze in the 20th Century included Henry Moore (1898-1986), Alberto Giacometti (1901-1966) and Jean Arp (1886-1966) – to name just three of countless sculptors using the medium at the time.

 Their abstracted and Surrealist pieces were all aimed to test the very definition of sculpture.
 The modern era has indeed been an age in which artists attempted to topple traditional hierarchies, hierarchies of 'high' and 'low' art, and of 'fine' and 'decorative' art.

 It was because of their efforts that bronze was once again restored to its rightful place as a pre-eminent sculptural medium.

-You can browse Mayfair Gallery's collection of antique bronze sculptures here.
+Browse Mayfair Gallery's collection of antique bronze sculpture.